In the end of the day, the Python interpreter is C++ software

 Java collections are overloaded with Python syntax where possible

-s are mapped to Python iterables by overriding the __iter__
+Java’s Iterables are mapped to Python iterables by overriding the __iter__ method

-s support Python’s dictionaries syntax by overriding __getitem__
+Java’s Maps support Python’s dictionaries syntax by overriding __getitem__ and __setitem__

-s support Python’s lists syntax by overriding __getitem__
+Java’s Lists support Python’s lists syntax by overriding __getitem__ and __setitem__

 Overview on the official documentation